decoursin/InterviewCodePuzzle/doc/nick.md

 I tried to make this as real-life as possible.
 In this way, I think it would still work if rename columns (restricted to certain name conventions), add columns, add rows, etc. I didn't abstract-out the files themselves, so it wouldn't work to add more csv files, because judging by the data in didn't seem like that would happen.

+It works to sort on any column.

 abbreviations
+cn = column-name
 cns = column-names
 re = regex
 merch = the dataset created from the merchant-data runa  = the dataset created from the runa-data other abbreviations are pretty typical clojure style or somewhat intuitive